nodegui/nodegui/devdocs/signal_and_event_handling.md

 The way you use them in Qt for a PushButton is explained here: https://wiki.qt.io/How_to_Use_QPushButton#Signals

-# Adding signal handling support to a NodeWidget
+# Adding signal/event handling support to a NodeWidget

 We will take the example of PushButton